TylerBetanski/MachineLearning/WineClassifier/README.md

 ### Label:
 ><b>Quality</b>:              The quality level of the alcohol.
 Originally an integer from 3-9,\
 >but processed into Low (3 & 4), Med (5-7), High (8 & 9)

+The data is <b>NOT</b> normalized before being used by the classifier, to ensure that the resulting decision tree contains the correct units.

 ### Results:
 100% accuracy on Training Set, 72% accuracy on Validation Set.